Omnivore 08/01/2010

 The AfPakInd Channel?

-Anyone interested in tracking that other interested party to AfPaK issues - namely, India - should really read friend Eric Randolph's blog, The Kikobor.
-Eric just left his job as an editor with Jane's Country Risk and relocated to the subcontinent a couple of months ago to work on his freelancing career.
-He's been posting … Continue reading The AfPakInd Channel?
+Anyone interested in tracking that other interested party to AfPaK issues – namely, India – should really read friend Eric Randolph’s blog, The Kikobor.
+Eric just left his job as an editor with Jane’s Country Risk and relocated to the subcontinent a couple of months ago to work on his freelancing career.
+He’s been posting and publishing regularly, at the blog, in Britain’s Guardian newspaper and in Jane’s Intelligence Weekly.

 Learning the Ropes